alludhanush777-gif/alludhanush777-gif/README.md

 <details>
 <summary><strong>What kind of role are you looking for?</strong></summary>
 <br/>

 A Backend Developer role at a product-based company, ideally on a team that owns real infrastructure decisions.
 I'm also open to Full Stack roles where backend is the primary focus.

 </details>

 <details>
 <summary><strong>What are you learning right now?</strong></summary>
 <br/>

-React and Next.js (for a more complete full-stack skill set), along with System Design — with a focus on being able to design and reason about scalable backend systems, not just build CRUD apps.
+React, Next.js, and Django for a more complete full-stack skill set, along with System Design — with a focus on being able to design and reason about scalable backend systems, not just build CRUD apps.

 </details>

 <details>
 <summary><strong>Are you open to freelance or contract work?</strong></summary>
 <br/>

 Yes — small backend-focused freelance projects (API design, database work, integrations) are welcome alongside internship opportunities.

 </details>

 <details>
 <summary><strong>What's the best way to reach you?</strong></summary>
 <br/>

 Email or LinkedIn (both linked below) are the fastest ways to reach me.
 I check both regularly.

 </details>

 <br/>